Resource Center

 • check in on an injury or personal concern

 SB 848 does not eliminate those needs.
-It does, however, expect that the digital environments where those conversations occur are easily supervised.
+It does, however, require districts to determine how those conversations occur within environments they can meaningfully govern.

 In practice, districts tend to end up in one of two fragile positions: